ReDI-School/js-berlin-2022-fall/lesson06.md

 ### Task

-Write a function that takes height in cm and weight in kg and calculate its BMI.
+Write a function that takes height in m and weight in kg and calculate its BMI.

 BMI is calculated by weight / (height * height).
 Depending on its result, show a message: